j7k6/docs.j7k6.org/_posts/2019-08-18-kali-linux-fde-luks-plausible-deniability-detached-header-usb.md

    ```

 ### Workarounds
-1. The *Kali* installer would mess te previous steps up when installing the *GRUB* bootloader, so the  boot partition(s) need to be unmounted before continuing the installation process:
+1. The *Kali* installer would mess the previous steps up when installing the *GRUB* bootloader, so the  boot partition(s) need to be unmounted before continuing the installation process:
    ```bash
    umount /target/boot/efi
    umount /target/boot